anonymous-submission01/medical-shape-disentanglement/README.md

 # Self-supervised Disentanglement in Medical Shapes

-DeepSDF-based pipeline for learning an SDF auto-decoder and a second-stage MLP‑VAE over latent codes.
+Two-stage pipeline for learning an SDF auto-decoder to optimize shape codes in stage-1 and an MLP‑VAE over shape codes to disentangle the latent space to separate disease and aging effect.

 <table>
   <tr>